 This is off-topic and perhaps not highly relevant to the arguments we’re working on here, but I couldn’t let it pass by.
 Hello, unreliable narrators??
 I guess Malcolm’s area of expertise lies in nonfiction, journalism, rather than literary criticism or *novels* – but really!
 I was surprised that she would make such a blanket statement that “fiction is true”.
 Just a few example of classic unreliable narrators that I have read might include Humbert Humbert of Lolita (she wanted it, right?), Chief Bromden in One Flew Over the Cuckoo’s Nest, Nick in The Great Gatsby, that guy from Fight Club, Lockwood from my old favorite Wuthering Heights, and (famously, recently, and for me, unreadably) the two narrators of Gone Girl.

 I fear that I’ve been rambling.
 I find Janet Malcolm’s mind-workings fascinating and thought-provoking, and intelligent; I appreciate all the research she made me do in her vocabulary and allusions (you will see a vocabulary lessons post coming soon).
 Despite The Silent Woman not being what I’d expected, it was well worth my time; and it did take time, being rather dense.
 She is not a light read, be aware.
 I’m still on board for Two Lives, though.

-Filed under: book reviews | Tagged: audio, biography, nonfiction | 1 Comment »
+Filed under: book reviews | Tagged: biography, classics, creative nonfiction, gender issues, journalism, literary criticism, nonfiction | 1 Comment »